Archdiocese of Boston: Early history

+Like the other British colonies, the Massachusetts colonies enacted legal restrictions on Catholics, Anglicans, Quakers, and other non-Puritan Protestants, as well as bans on Catholic worship.
+By 1700, the British Province of Massachusetts Bay had made it a crime, with a potential life sentence, for a Catholic priest to reside in the colony.

-The political necessity of the American Revolutionary War drove a change in popular attitudes.
-The Constitution of the Commonwealth of Massachusetts, written by John Adams and ratified in 1780, established religious freedom in the new state—and, being the first state constitution, its framework of government became a model for the constitutions of other states and, eventually, for the federal constitution.
+With the start of the American Revolutionary War in 1776, the rebel leaders needed to gain the support Catholics for their cause.
+In addition, the alliance with Catholic France started shifting opinions in the colonies about Catholics.
+The Constitution of the new Commonwealth of Massachusetts, written by future US President John Adams and ratified in 1780, established religious freedom for Catholics in the new state.
+With the Massachusetts constitution being the first state constitution in the United States, its framework of government became a model for the constitutions of other states and, eventually, for the federal constitution.

-On November 2, 1788, the Abbé de la Poterie, a former French naval chaplain serving Boston, celebrated the city's first public Mass in a converted Huguenot chapel located at 24 School Street in Boston, which he named Holy Cross Church.
-Two refugees from the French Revolution ministering to Boston's Catholic population at the turn of the century, Fr.
-Francis Anthony Matignon and Fr.
-Jean Louis Lefebvre, raised the funds to build a larger building, the Church of the Holy Cross.
+In 1788, the Abbé de la Poterie, a former French naval chaplain serving in Boston, celebrated the city's first public mass in a converted Huguenot chapel at 24 School Street in Boston.
+It became Holy Cross Church, the first Catholic church in the Commonwealth.
+By 1800, two refugees from the French Revolution, Reverends Francis Anthony Matignon and John Cheverus, were ministering to the few Catholics in the region.
+They raised the funds to build a larger building, the Church of the Holy Cross.
 These buildings no longer exist, but they were the foundation of the Catholic Church in Massachusetts.

 Formation

-Pope Pius VII erected the Diocese of Boston April 8, 1808, taking the territory of the states of Connecticut, Massachusetts (the territory of which included the present state of Maine at that time), New Hampshire, Rhode Island, and Vermont from the Diocese of Baltimore.
-He simultaneously erected the Diocese of New York, the Diocese of Philadelphia, and the Diocese of Bardstown (Kentucky), also taking their territory from the Diocese of Baltimore, and elevated the Diocese of Baltimore to a metropolitan archdiocese, designating all four new dioceses as its suffragans.

-Exponential growth of the Catholic Church in New England through the nineteenth and twentieth centuries led to gradual reconfiguration of the ecclesiastical structure of the original territory of the Diocese of Boston.